Abdul-Gafur/Abdul-Gafur/README.md

 - 👋 Hi, I’m @Abdul-Gafur
-- 👀 I’m a full stack developer
-- 🌱 A Computer science student
+I'm a software developer specializing in web development, building exceptional frontend and backend web experiences.
+I'm from Ghana.
+Currently, I'm expanding my skill set into Artificial Intellgence (AI) and Machine Learning (ML) to pioneer AI-driven applications and I'm actively seeking job opportunities that align with my passion for innovative technology solutions.
-- 📫 How to reach me on e-mail at...abdulgafurshaattir@gmail.com
+- 📫 How to reach me on e-mail ...abdulgafurshaattir@gmail.com

 <!---
 Abdul-Gafur/Abdul-Gafur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.